How to Analyze A/B Test Results: A Beginner’s Guide for 2026

 2. Compare your test results across multiple KPIs

-Next, you should examine your test results on many different measures of customer behavior.
+Next, you should focus on analyzing results across various measures of customer behavior.

 Although comparing conversion rates is essential, especially since they’re usually the KPI used as the primary metric for A/B testing, it’s not enough on its own.